 Professionals have a moral responsibility to themselves, to their patients, to their associates, and to the institution with which they are affiliated, to provide the best service possible.
 Personal ethics require certain inherent elements of character that include honesty, loyalty, understanding, and the ability to respect the rights and dignity of others.
 Personal ethics require conscientious preparation during one's academic years for eventual professional duties and responsibilities.
 A continuation of the development of professional efficiency should be accomplished by observation, study, and investigation during one's entire professional life.
 Strength of character should enable one to rise above prejudice in regard to race, creed, or economic status in the interest of better professional service.
 To maintain optimum professional performance, one should be personally responsible for maintaining proper physical and moral fitness.
-Finally, it must be realized that no action of the individual can be entirely separated from the reputation of the individual or of his or her profession.
-Therefore, a serious and primary obligation of the individual is to uphold the dignity and honor of his or her chosen profession by thoughts, words, and actions.
+Finally, it must be realized that no action of the individual can be entirely separated from the reputation of the individual is to uphold the dignity and honor of his or her chosen profession by thoughts, words, and actions.

-History

-Issued: 07/10/98 Revised: 03/02/07

-Edited: 01/01/11, 05/29/12, 02/05/13, 05/01/18, 05/15/18, 05/08/20
+History Issued: 07/10/98 Revised: 03/02/07 Edited: 01/01/11, 05/29/12, 02/05/13, 05/01/18, 05/15/18, 05/08/20